-The 2016 International Council of ISS, which was held in Melbourne April 2016, modified its statutes to better accompany its 2014-2018 Strategy, the new statutes revisit ISS general structure, roles and responsibilities of its organs as well as some internal functional processes (ISS Statutes).
+The 2016 International Council of ISS, which was held in Melbourne April 2016, modified its statutes to better accompany its 2014-2018 Strategy, the new statutes revisit ISS general structure, roles and responsibilities of its organs as well as some internal functional processes (ISS Statutes & By-Laws).

 Three organs with different interconnected mandates assume oversight responsibilities and take decisions as needed in the interest of ISS.
 Those organs are, the International Council (IC) the Governing Board (GB) and the Secretary General (SG).
 Two consultative groups complement the statutory organs and they are the Professional Advisory Committee (PAC) and the Casework Coordinators (CC).